NuroDev/atlas/book/src/objectives.md

 # 📋 Objectives
-Throughout the development of this project, there are multiple core objectives that are fundamental to this project and need to be fulfilled.
+Throughout the development of this project, there are multiple objectives that are fundamental to this project's artifact creation.
+These objectives need to be as similar as possible so there are no discrepancies when benchmarking the two platforms.
 Those objectives are, in no particular order, as follows:

-# Artifact:
-When creating the two final artifacts, they will need to have feature sets as similar as possible so there are no discrepancies when benchmarking the two platforms.
-As such, the minimum feature set is as follows:

  - Clean project structure